Access Keys:

 3. Under the Functionality tab, scroll down and check the "Defer updates" box.
 Set the the menu options to "Software Updates" and "90 days" (or less if you prefer).

-4. If you would like restrict the updating to a major OS update (e.g. macOS 12 Monterey to macOS 13 Ventura), and allow minor OS updates, simply select "Only major software updates"
+4. If you would like restrict the updating to a major OS update (e.g. macOS 12 Monterey to macOS 13 Ventura) while allowing minor OS updates, simply select "Only major software updates"

-5. Click on the Scope tab, and select the computers, groups, or users you want this restriction to apply to.
+5. Click on the Scope tab, and select the computers or groups you want this restriction to apply to.

 6. Save.